-Xinyang’s parents, both Falun Gong practitioners, had been arrested by the Chinese regime for printing materials to expose the persecution of their faith even before she was born; her father was sentenced to eight years in prison when her mother was pregnant with her.
+Xinyang’s parents, both Falun Gong practitioners, were arrested by the Chinese regime for printing materials to expose the persecution of their faith.
+Her father was sentenced to eight years in prison when her mother was pregnant with her.
 Xinyang’s father died 13 days after he was released.

 “He wanted to hold me, but I was scared and hid behind my mom.
 I refused to let him hold me because I never had a chance to know him,” she said.
 “This became my lifelong regret.”

 Even after her father was persecuted to death, Xinyang and her mother were not spared.
-The police arrested her principal and some of her teachers, all of whom were Falun Gong practitioners, at her school on her birthday.
+The police even arrested her school principal and some of her teachers, all of whom were Falun Gong practitioners.
 Xinyang was wanted by the police.
 Fortunately, she managed to flee to Thailand with her mother when she was 12 and arrived in the United States in 2017.